Have Questions About Child Support? We Can Help.

 If you have found yourself in a dispute over child support, Frost & Kavanaugh is here to help.
-Our child support attorneys in Troy, NY are committed to helping you navigate negotiations but are always prepared to take a case to trial.
+Our child support attorneys in New York, are committed to helping you navigate negotiations but are always prepared to take a case to trial.

 Who Pays Child Support?

 When married parents divorce or legally separate, it is most common for a noncustodial parent to pay child support to a custodial parent.
 The parent with primary physical custody is the custodial parent.
 The custodial parent can receive child support even if he or she could support the child without the other parent’s contributions.

 The non-custodial parent usually pays child support to the custodial parent for the child’s food, clothing, housing and other expenses.
 A noncustodial parent may also pay for part of the child’s educational or medical expenses, as well as the custodial parent’s child care expenses.